kaitech-corp/tc_web_nuxt/README.md

 # Travel Crew Web

-This is the new website for the Travel Crew enterprise including the highly anticipated Travel Chain currently under development.
+This is the website for the Travel Crew enterprise including the highly anticipated Travel Chain currently under development.

 ## [Original Website](https://www.travelcrew.app)